 ABSTRACT

 Healthy soils are essential for resilient crop production and supporting our ecosystem.
-Organic farming is a system that can sustain the health of soil, surrounding ecosystem and people.
-Agronomic techniques like introduction of legumes in organic fields have the capacity to maintain soil fertility besides fixing more nitrogen in the soil.
-With this context, the present investigation was undertaken in long-term experimental plots on Vertisol to analyse the soil health in terms of its physical, chemical and biological properties.
-The field experiment was carried out at Dharwad, Karnataka in strip block design with six farming approaches as vertical factor and five intercropping systems as horizontal factor summing up to 30 treatments.
+Organic farming is a system that can sustain the health of soil, the surrounding ecosystem, and people.
+Agronomic techniques like the introduction of legumes in organic fields have the capacity to maintain soil fertility, besides fixing more nitrogen in the soil.
+With this context, the present investigation was undertaken in long-term experimental plots on Vertisol to analyse the soil health in terms of its physical, chemical, and biological properties.
+The field experiment was carried out at Dharwad, Karnataka in a strip block design with six farming approaches as the vertical factor and five intercropping systems as the horizontal factor, summing up to 30 treatments.
 The results revealed that soil physical parameters like bulk density and water holding capacity did not show much significant difference between the treatments.
 However, organic treatments recorded lower bulk density and higher water holding capacity than inorganic and integrated treatments.
-Soil chemical and biological properties were covincingly influenced by different farming approaches.
-Significantly higher soil organic carbon, available nutrients and dehydrogenase activity were noticed in organic treatments especially 100 per cent organic technique over inorganic techniques like conventional technique and 100 per cent inorganic technique.
-Among intercropping systems no significant difference was noticed.
+Soil chemical and biological properties responded notably to the different farming methods employed.
+Significantly higher soil organic carbon, available nutrients, and dehydrogenase activity were noticed in organic treatments, especially 100 per cent organic technique over inorganic techniques like the conventional technique and the 100 per cent inorganic technique.
+Among intercropping systems, no significant difference was noticed.

 Keywords: Intercropping system, legumes, organic farming, soil health, soil organic carbon, Vertisol.